Finite-Code/Baymax/README.md

 - Yes he can

 Q3.
-Does he know user's name?
+Can he wakeup on Hotwords?
-- No
+- Yes

 Q4.
-Can he Play music?
+What is the Hotword?
-- No
+- Baymax

 Q5.
 Can he Put your PC on sleep?